Hang Seng University of Hong Kong

 The Hang Seng University of Hong Kong (HSUHK) is a private liberal arts-oriented university in Sha Tin, New Territories, Hong Kong.

 The institute was founded as Hang Seng Management College in 2010 from the Hang Seng School of Commerce.
 The college was granted university title in 2018.

 In November and December 2013, HSMC obtained accreditation from the Hong Kong Council for Accreditation of Academic and Vocational Qualifications for the following five programmes and was approved by the Education Bureau to offer degree programmes:

 On 30 October 2018, the Chief Executive-in-Council approved the retitling of Hang Seng Management College into a university under Section 8(1) of the Post Secondary Colleges Ordinance, following an institutional review by the HKCAAVQ.

 The Chief Executive in Council approved the university status of Hang Seng Management College (HSMC) on 30 October 2018.
 The HSMC is the first self-financing post-secondary education institution to acquire a university title since the publication of the revised roadmap of criteria for acquiring university title for post-secondary colleges registered under the Ordinance in 2015.

 Education Model

 The university's “Liberal + Professional” model builds on the tradition of liberal education, which offers students a wide-ranging cultural foundation.
 This approach is enhanced by integrating professional disciplines, enabling students to gain a broad perspective alongside specialized professional knowledge.

 Academics

 The Hang Seng University of Hong Kong is listed the 7th (overall) in the ASEAN+ region, the 1st in the Greater China region, and the 1st in Employability as per the 2023 AppliedHE ASEAN+ private university assessment by the Singapore-based AppliedHE.

 The institute ranked #514 in QS university ranking for Asian in 2026.

 Schools and Departments

-The Hang Seng University of Hong Kong consists of five schools.
+The Hang Seng University of Hong Kong consists of six schools.